vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Watch an expression or a computed function on the Vue instance for changes.
+  Watch an expression or a computed function on the istanza di Vue for changes.
 The funzione gets called with the new valore and the old valore.
 The expression can be a single chiavepath or any valid binding expressions.

 <p class="tip">Note: when mutating (rather than replacing) an Oggetto or an Array, the old valore will be the same as new valore because they reference the same Oggetto/Array.
 Vue doesn't keep a copy of the pre-mutate valore.</p>